Jake Diebler: Ohio State (assistant and associate)

 Diebler was hired back at Ohio State on April 17, 2019, to serve as an assistant coach under head coach Chris Holtmann, Thad Matta's replacement.
 With the addition of Diebler before 2019–20 season, Ohio State went 21–10 during the regular season before their first conference tournament game against Purdue was canceled along with the 2020 NCAA tournament was canceled due to the COVID-19 pandemic.
-Prior to then 2022-23 season, Diebler was promoted to Associate Head Coach.
+Prior to the 2022-23 season, Diebler was promoted to Associate Head Coach.

 Ohio State

 2023–24

 Holtmann was fired on February 14, 2024, and Diebler was named the interim head coach for the Buckeyes.
 The Buckeyes went 5-1 under Diebler to finish the regular season, including a win over #2 Purdue in Diebler's first game as interim head coach.
 As the 10 seed in the 2024 Big Ten men's basketball tournament, Ohio State beat 7 seed Iowa in the second round, before falling to 2 seed Illinois in the quarterfinals.

-On March 17, Diebler was officially named Ohio State's head men's basketball coach.
+On March 17, 2024 Diebler was officially named Ohio State's head men's basketball coach.

 Selected as a 2 seed in the 2024 National Invitation Tournament, the Buckeyes beat Cornell in the first round and 3 seed Virginia Tech in the second round, before losing to Georgia in the quarterfinals.